BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 See how to change the lifetime, size, and color of the particles, their rates of emission, direction of travel (optionally affected by gravity).
 You can also affect their rotation, speed and cloud shape.
 Below you can find [playground examples]() where you can alter some of these parameters.

 ### Lifetime
 The time taken for particles to disappear (or die) after being emitted can be varied.
-Once a particle dies a the particle is recycled foe emission.
+Once a particle dies, the particle is then recycled for reemission.
 Their lifetime is given as a random range between a low and high value as in

 ```javascript
 // Life time of each particle (random between...)